Multiscale Comparative Connectomics: Results

-\omni\ was used to jointly embed every graph in our sample in a Euclidean subspace.
-In Figure \ref{fig:cmds}, we show the pairwise dissimilarity between each pair of graphs in our population.
-Pairwise dissimilarity between a pair of connectomes $G_1$ and $G_2$ is calculated as the Frobenius norm of the difference between the corresponding embedding of each graph.
-Note that the dissimilarities in Figure \ref{fig:cmds} are standardized by dividing by the largest pairwise dissimilarity.
-The average intra-strain dissimilarity (27\%) is smaller than the average inter-strain dissimilarity (67\%), providing evidence that the connectomes from mice of the same genotype are globally most similar to one another.
+To complete a multi-level analysis of multi-subject connectomics data, we demonstrate how results from our prior levels of network topology can be aggregated to enable comparisons of patterns in whole-brain connectivity across subjects.
+Figure \ref{fig:cmds}A shows the dissimilarity between each pair of connectomes in our dataset, where pairwise dissimilarity between connectomes $G_1$ and $G_2$ is calculated as the Frobenius norm of the difference between the corresponding embedding of each connectome calculated by \omni.
+Note that the dissimilarities in Figure \ref{fig:cmds}A are standardized by dividing by the largest pairwise dissimilarity.
+The average intra-strain dissimilarity (27\%) is smaller than the average inter-strain dissimilarity (67\%), confirming that connectomes from mice of the same genotype are globally most similar to one another.
 Additionally, the BTBR mice are very dissimilar to all other strains (the average inter-strain dissimilarity for the BTBR mice is 79\%) while the three control strains are all fairly similar to each other (the average inter-strain dissimilarity for B6, CAST, and DBA2 mice is 55\%).
-We further reduce the dimensionality of these embeddings by using classical Multidimensional Scaling (\cmds) to embed this distance matrix in 2-dimensional space \cite{coxMultidimensionalScaling2008}.
-This yields a collection of 32 points in $\mathbb{R}^2$ where each point represents a connectome.
-The BTBR mice are highly separated from the other three control strains, which are also distinct from each other (Figure \ref{fig:cmds}).
-Thus, \omni\ is able to successfully differentiate all connectomes based on the mouse strain the sample the sample belongs to.